Victorian Environment Friends Network

 The Victorian Environment Friends Network exists to help represent the common interests of all Friends groups in Victoria.

-It is coordinated by a committee elected at the biennial conference.
+It is coordinated by a committee elected at the annual general meeting.

 Friends groups, and groups with similar objectives, work in a great variety of natural situations – coastal sites, bush, grasslands, watercourses or wetlands.